Dimitrov tests positive for coronavirus after playing in Djokovic event

 “I am so sorry for any harm I might have caused.
 I am back home now and recovering.”

-Last weekend, Dimitrov, 29, took part in the Adria Tour event in Belgrade with Djokovic, world number three Dominic Thiem and Alexander Zverev, ranked 17.
+Last weekend, Dimitrov, 29, took part in the Adria Tour event in Belgrade with Djokovic, world number three Dominic Thiem and Alexander Zverev, ranked seven.

 He also played in the second leg of the Balkans tournament in Zadar on Croatia’s Adriatic coast on Saturday.